 Jeff King, J.C.
 King and Associates, asked if the Council will be using the same capacity factors for the installed wind capacity as for the new.
 He further noted that he sees lower-than-predicted capacity factors in the existing fleet (28% for the Gorge area).
 Charles acknowledged the lower numbers and stated that if the RPM allows it they wouldn’t apply these capacity factors to the existing projects.
 Eckman agreed with Charles.

 Charles polled the room about using a 32% capacity factor for the Columbia Gorge and Southern Idaho regions.
-Schneider stated that the 32% doesn’t make sense to him for the Southern Idaho projects.
+Schneider stated that the 32% doesn’t make sense to him for the Southern Idaho projects given the updated results showing lower capacity factors.
 Charles defended the number, restating the annual average capacity factors for Meadow Creek and Rockland - 30%, 33% and 35% - make the case and noting that High Mesa seems to be an outlier.
 She called on Rick Sterling, Idaho PUC to elaborate.

 Sterling stated that High Mesa is quite different than the other two locations.
 He agreed that the Eastern Idaho projects of Meadow Creek and Rockland will deliver higher capacity factors.